danjames68/villas003/user/themes/quark/README.md

 ## Hero Options

 The hero template allows some options to be set in the page frontmatter.
-This is used by the modular `hero` as well as the blog and item templates to provide a more dynamic header.
+This is used by the modular `hero` as well as the villa and item templates to provide a more dynamic header.

 ```yaml
 hero_classes: text-light title-h1h2 parallax overlay-dark-gradient hero-large